Johannes Chan: Career

 Chan has also been an outspoken critic on legal affairs.
 He was a founding member of the Article 23 Concern Group and Article 45 Concern Group, and has been at the forefront of efforts to oppose the HKSAR Government's bid to pass a national security law in 2003, one that was eventually withdrawn after half a million people took to the streets in protest.
 He was one of the founders of Hong Kong Human Rights Monitor.
 Internationally, he has worked on specific issues with many non-governmental organisations such as Amnesty International, Lawyers Committee, the International Committee of the Red Cross and Article 19.

 Chan has served on many government/public and professional bodies, including the Bar Council, the Consumer Council, the Broadcasting Authority, the Press Council, the Administrative Appeals Board, the Municipal Services Appeals Board, the Law Reform Sub-Committee on Privacy, the Council of the Hong Kong Red Cross, and the Central Policy Unit of the Hong Kong Government.
 He has served on the Consumer Council for 12 years and was the chairman of its Consumer Legal Action Fund for 6 years until 2010, during which time he oversaw, among other things, a test case involving the collapse of Lehman Brothers.
 In 1995, he was elected as one of the Ten Young Outstanding Persons in Hong Kong.
-In 1997, he received the Badge of Honour from the British Red Cross Society for his distinguished service.
-Since 2012, he has worked with the former Chief Secretary Anson Chan on democratic development in Hong Kong and is a core member of Hong Kong 2020, established by Anson Chan.
+In 1997, he received the Badge of Honour from the British Red Cross Society for his distinguished service, notably in assisting the Hong Kong Red Cross in the transition from being a branch of the British Red Cross Society to becoming a branch of the Chinese Red Cross Society upon the change of sovereignty over Hong Kong.
+Since 2012, he has worked with the former Chief Secretary of Hong Kong Anson Chan on democratic development in Hong Kong and is a core member of Hong Kong 2020, established by Anson Chan.

-In August 2018, Chan received a two-year contract extension, rather than the five years that he had applied for.
+In August 2018, Chan, who would reach retirement age in July 2019, received a two-year contract extension beyond retirement, rather than the conventional five years at the time of his application.
 It was reported that Hong Kong University did not give a substantial reason for the decision; a university spokesperson pointing to the "robust evaluation-approval process" applying to appointments beyond retirement age, which Chan had sought.
-In July 2021, the South China Morning Post reported that Chan's contract as professor would not be renewed, while he would continue to serve as adjunct professor at the university.
+In July 2021, Chan declined to apply for further extension beyond retirement, but agreed to continue to serve as an adjunct professor for 3 years at the university.
+He left the University of Hong Kong in July 2024 after completion of his 3-year adjunct professorship.